 Sand dunes, sea lions and camping in the Redwoods

-Day 5 – Florence to Crescent City
+Day 5 of our West Coast Road Trip – Florence to Crescent City

 We had some down time this morning so spent it wandering around Florence.
 It’s a pretty cool small town I liked seeing all the seal models they have around they reminded me of the lambananas in Liverpool.
 It has a great waterfront for relaxing by, there were more cormorants here drying themselves.

 After Gold Beach we didn’t stop again until Brookings.
-We stopped to fill the tank here, well had someone fill it for us as you can’t pump your own gas in Oregon.
+We stopped to fill the tank here.
+Well had someone fill it for us as you can’t pump your own gas in Oregon.
 Including this fuel we had only spent $70 on fuel since leaving Seattle.

 Fuel is cheaper in Oregon than California so it’s best to fill your tank before you cross the border.

-At 17:15 we past the Welcome to California sign, just after that there is a check point which is an agricultural checkpoint, a surprise to us.
-We were welcomed into California and asked if we had any fresh fruit or vegetables in our vehicle, we didn’t but something to be aware of if you’re crossing into California.
+At 17:15 we past the Welcome to California sign.
+Just after that there is a check point which is an agricultural checkpoint, a surprise to us.
+We were welcomed into California and asked if we had any fresh fruit or vegetables in our vehicle.
+We didn’t but something to be aware of if you’re crossing into California.

 Crescent City is actually a short drive away from the campground, there are plenty of restaurants there and a harbour.
 We chose the Chart Room for dinner, it’s a very busy place and there was a wait for tables.
 This gave us the opportunity to watch the California Sea Lions that were in the harbour, our first time seeing any!
 On returning we were offered two seats at the bar which we accepted.
-We were sat next to a couple who had sold their property, bought an RV and were travelling round the US in their retirement which sounded amazing – I’d prefer not to have to wait until we retire though, I don’t think I have the patience to wait that long!
+We were sat next to a couple who had sold their property, bought an RV and were travelling round the US in their retirement which sounded amazing.
+I’d prefer not to have to wait until we retire though, I don’t think I have the patience to wait that long!

 One thing about this trip, with travelling from north to south there were large changes in temperature.
 Just in this one day the temperature varied from the low 70s to mid 90s, clothes we could layer up or down were coming in handy.